lekesh/IMDb/README.md

 Libraries used: Pandas, Matplotlib, Seaborn, Numpy and Pyplot.

-Drawn some meaningfull conclusions from the visualised data.
+Found some interesting correlations and drawn some meaningfull conclusions from the visualised data.

 Future plans: Update the visualisations with Pyplot Express to create interactive charts and utilise the year attribute to apply some time series analysis.